-- 6. UNC campus bookstore representatives should meet to discuss the possibility of sharing booklists to find overlapping titles and allow the selling between UNC stores of used books, or developing a "UNC Buyback Consortium."
-This would help students receive the best possible prices for their used textbooks, by opening a larger possibility of users.
+- 6. UNC campus bookstore representatives should meet to discuss the possibility of sharing booklists to find overlapping titles and allow the selling between UNC stores of used books, or developing a "UNC Buyback Consortium".
+This would help students to receive the best possible prices for their used textbooks, by opening a larger possibility of users.
 Rather than relying on one campus to reuse textbooks, if any UNC campus were using the text, students would receive a much higher price for their used textbooks.
 It is recommended that Mr. John Jones, Director of UNC-Chapel Hill's Student Stores, be asked to lead this initiative. - 7.
-UNC campus bookstores should explore the option of holding wholesale buyback inventories for three to nine months instead of immediately selling to wholesale companies.
+UNC campus books stores should explore the option of holding wholesale buyback inventories for three to nine months instead of immediately selling to wholesale companies.
 Based on experience at one institution, bookstores often find out late that a book will be reused and therefore higher prices can be given to students. - 8.
 Campuses should examine providing students with the option of renting textbooks as a means of reducing the costs of education.
 The result of this examination and proposed campus actions should be presented to the President when submitting requests for campus-initiated tuition increases and fee increases for the 2007 academic year. - 9.
 One year following the conclusion of the work of the Subcommittee, the Vice President for Finance will make a report to the Committee on Budget and Finance on the implementation of the Subcommittee recommendations and progress made system-wide to address keeping the costs of textbooks as low as possible for students.
-The President is authorized to promulgate regulations he deems appropriate to implement these recommendations.